LEGEND |

 January 12, 2023

-Speech-language therapy (SLT) using telerehabilitation via mobile technology is feasible in the very early stages of acute stroke recovery.
+BASIC DESCRIPTION: SLT using telerehabilitation via mobile technology is feasible in the very early stages of acute stroke recovery.
 It is potentially an effective means of bridging the gap between discharge from the acute care setting to the start of outpatient SLT services.
-Our study supported proceeding to a clinical trial to assess efficacy of the intervention.

 Telerehabilitation as a Therapeutic Exercise Tool versus Face-to-Face Physiotherapy: A Systematic Review (EN)